Artists

 not claimed?
 Would the owner mind me using their belongings in this

-I made when making the work?
-Did I have any responsibility to them,
+choices I made when making the work?
+Did I have any responsibility

 public journeys, do travellers have an obligation to reveal the contents

-contents of their own baggage, how much would it reveal about themselves?
+the contents of their own baggage, how much would it reveal about

-had no choice about the contents to be included in the final sculpture.
+have had no choice about the contents to be included in the final

-Authenticity had been a principle that I had put in place at the outset
+sculpture.
+Authenticity had been a principle that I had put in place

 Asking a selection

-a way of focusing on the actual objects that we may choose to travel
+was a way of focusing on the actual objects that we may choose to

-with.
-The contents were revealed only by x-ray, the unposed, randomness
+travel with.
+The contents were revealed only by x-ray, the unposed,

-of the resulting image being testament to the mystery surrounding other
+randomness of the resulting image being testament to the mystery surrounding

 Jenni Dutton January